edcourage/Bank-Tech-Test-Ruby/README.md

  So I can use my account,
  I would like to take money (withdrew) from my account

- As a banker
- So i can keep track of what the customer is doing,
- I would like to track customer actions

  As a customer
  So I can keep track of my account,
  I would like to see a bank statement with all my deposits, withdrawals neatly laid out